 One in seven people in Ontario have a disability.
 Over the next 20 years, that number will rise as the population ages.

-Creating a province where every person who lives or visits can participate fully makes good sense — for our people, our businesses and our communities.
+Creating a province where every person who lives or visits can participate fully makes good sense — for people, businesses and communities.

-That’s why we are making Ontario accessible to all.
-Find out what you need to do to make your business or workplace accessible and read about the benefits.
+Find out what you need to do to make your business or workplace accessible by clicking here.

 The Workplace Safety and Insurance Board (WSIB) oversees Ontario's workplace safety education and training system, provides disability benefits, monitors the quality of health care, and assists in early and safe return to work.